Long term fostering

 Foster carers are also given more authority to make day to day decisions for the children, which is more empowering and better meet the needs of the foster child or young person.

 Significantly, long term fostering provides improved financial stability to foster carers.
+Private fostering agencies pay an average weekly allowance of £380 for each foster child.
+Find out more about allowances and pay.

 Find out about short term fostering